 Make sure to keep your brushes washed well.
 It will prolong their usage.
 I used the Brush Soap from Country Chic that you can find here.

-Stay tuned for my antique wax post on how I finished the top.
-But here is a teaser:
+Next up is my antique wax post on how I finished the top.
+Read that here and check out this photo teaser:

 Happy Friday and keep being creative!